Giveback007/Meetup-Map-Search/README.md

 Out of frustration with using the meetup search to find events I decided to use the provided meetup api to see if I can solve this problem.

-This collects all the events within a search radius, and maps it out using open-street-map and leafletJS.
+This utilizes the meetup api to take all events within a search radius, and maps them using open-street-map and leafletJS.

-The meetup API can throttle and block for up to an hour if too many calls are made at once.
+The meetup API can throttle and block for up to an hour if too many calls are made at once, this is especialy a problem when using a single api key.
 To prevent this the user needs to log in to authorize the application.

 The project can be viewed here:

 https://secure.meetup.com/oauth2/authorize?client_id=2hdi2rl38imnr4pjip0iuo1t4p&response_type=token&redirect_uri=https://giveback007.github.io/Meetup-Map-Search/dist/index.html

+Further improvments can be made, but I am just one dude.